 So, it’s no surprise that 5S had its early origins in the Japanese automotive industry.
 It was initially part of the Toyota Production System (TPS), created in the 1950s by the Toyota Motor Company to help the organization become more agile in an increasingly competitive marketplace.
 Toyota sought to radically eliminate any part of the automotive production process that contributed to muda, the Japanese word for “waste.”

 A key component of this overall strategy involved rearranging and organizing the shop floor in a way that would keep it consistently neat and orderly.
 This minimized the amount of time spent hunting for tools and equipment.
 It also reduced unnecessary movement that removed focus from the core tasks at hand, and it reduced the misplacement of raw materials.
-As described in our article on the history of 5S, this burgeoning 5S framework contributed to the conception of lean production.
-For now, let’s explore the 5S methodology as it has evolved to exist today.

 As the TPS framework became more established over time, the system began to coalesce around five core focus areas.
 Each of these areas could be described using a word that began with the letter “S,” which is what inspired the 5S name.
 Here are the original Japanese terms for these core elements, each of which specifically describes a sequential step of 5S: